FactGrid: Development

 The main incentive to create FactGrid as a sister platform to Wikidata was in 2016/2017 the idea of a platform that will focus on “original research” and that will work without further “notability criteria” - solely organised by the scientific community.
-Wikimedia projects would be able, so the aim, to cited FactGrid data as “externally published” together with information about the projects and the project teams that produced the data.
+Wikimedia projects would be able, so the aim, to cite FactGrid data as “externally published” together with information about the FactGrid projects and teams that produced these data.
 The greater freedom that is granted to users on FactGrid is balanced by the greater transparency under which user are acting on the platform: The use of registered real name accounts is mandatory and all projects are requested to state their research interests with data they are generating on the platform.

 First reservations about the risks of data theft and plagiarism on the openly visible platform have lost their initial importance.
 FactGrid data are CC0 licensed and open to any download, while they come with research metadata which can be easily quoted in external presentations; the platform is thus an interesting tool to move fresh data into public reception.
 The software, so the corresponding awareness, does not incite edit wars.
 Allowing the display of conflicting information with the respective sources Wikibase is rather an interesting medium to map complex data situations.

 The resource's size growth was approximately 100,000 database objects annually between 2018 and 2023.
 The current growth rate appears to be growing to 200,000 database objects per year with tailwind of the ongoing the NFDI process in Germany.
 The database fully supports the four languages of the bigger user groups: German, French, Spanish and English.
 Most of the properties are also available in Hungarian and Chinese.